AaronC81/sord/README.md

 Install Sord with `gem install sord`.

+**NOTE**: You need to run `yard` before you generate the `.rbi` file or Sord won't have any information to work with.

 Sord is a command line tool.
-To use it, open a terminal in the root directory of your project, and run `yard` to generate a YARD registry if you haven't already.
-Then, invoke `sord`, passing a path of where you'd like to save your RBI to (this file will be overwritten):
+To use it, open a terminal in the root directory of your project and invoke `sord`, passing a path where you'd like to save your `.rbi` (this file will be overwritten):

 ```
 sord defs.rbi